Navigating an Autism Diagnosis

 First and foremost, kudos to you for acknowledging your child’s needs!
 You were aware your child needed support or was not developing as you anticipated.
 Be proud of your child, but also proud that you sought to learn whether there is a better way to understand your child’s learning style right now since the tools that have been presented to them are not producing the same results you would like to see.

-If the results of the assessment do not point to an autism diagnosis, do not get discouraged.
+If the results of the testing do not point to an autism diagnosis, do not get discouraged.
 This does not dismiss the concerns you have for your child.
 In these cases, the evaluation helps us point your family toward a different direction to better explain the behaviors.
 Do not give up hope; it’s just an additional step in the process.

 If your child does receive an autism diagnosis, remain present-focused.
 Do not get on the train to the future or jump ahead 10 years as to what this means for your child.
 Instead, think about the skills you would like to see them develop right now, which is most important.
 Do you want to try to get them to make one-word requests, speak in sentences and have conversations or have more appropriate behaviors in social interactions?